zeospec/bangalore.python.org.in/_posts/2016-10-22-drf-workshop.md

 tags: [meetup, workshop]
 ---

 The [October Bangpypers meetup](https://www.meetup.com/BangPypers/events/234328117/) was held at the [BHIVE Workspace](http://bhiveworkspace.com/) at HSR layout.
-Around 40 people turned up for the event.
+50+ people turned up for the event.

 At 10AM, [Siva](https://twitter.com/sivaa_in) started off the session (well actually, Haris was late by 10 minutes :P) by introducing REST and comparing it to other ways of API development.